wizo06/japanese/docs/Fundamentals/particles.md

 *Little sister drew*

-And if we recall what we learned in "[Describing a noun using a verb](description.md#using-a-verb)", we simply place the description before the noun:
+And if we recall what we learned in [Describing a noun using a verb](description.md#using-a-verb), we simply place the description before the noun:

 - ==妹が描いた== {++絵++}
 *{++Picture++} ==that little sister drew==*